sproogen/itsgoingto.be/README.md

 `npm run test` to run all the unit tests using jest.

 ###### API
-To test the Symfony API, from the following from inside the root of the project.
+To test the Node API

-`vendor/bin/phplint src` to run the php linter.
-`vendor/bin/phpunit` to run the unit tests.
-`vendor/bin/codecept run` to run the API end-to-end functional tests.

 API
 -------------